captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
-(It's fine!) and it occurred to me you know those ldds have a whole demographic available to them that we don't and I thought what if we gave Betty's goddaughter some
+(It's fine!) and it occurred to me you know those kids have a whole demographic available to them that we don't and I thought what if we gave Betty's goddaughter some